-Verifying that all labels were placed correctly required that each track be listened to and labels checked.
+Verifying that all labels were placed correctly required listening to each track and checking all labels.
 Once we were satisfied that all labels had been placed correctly, the labeled track was exported as a text file that contained the history of the timepoints where speech bursts began and ended.
 Pause lengths were then calculated using these timepoints for each participant in each of the five tasks.
+The pause data set for Experiment 1 is available at the Texas State Repository (see Author's Note).